perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 9. TGT and service ticket have an expiration time after which they cannot be used to access the application server

 ### NTLM
+> Windows New Technology LAN Manager (NTLM)

+- **What are the reasons NTLM is insecure?**
+	- Only uppercase ASCII characters
+	- Only a maximum password size of 14 characters
+	- Passwords longer than 7 characters are split and encrypted separately
+	- Passwords are not salted

 ### Kerberos vs NTLM